 Mark J. Suto, Ph.D.

-Mark J. Suto, Ph.D., is the Vice President of the Drug Discovery Division of Southern Research.
+Mark J. Suto, Ph.D., is the Vice President of the Drug Discovery Division and is the Interim Vice President of the Drug Development Division of Southern Research.
 He received his Bachelor’s of Science and Doctorate degrees in Medicinal Chemistry from the State University of New York at Buffalo in 1978 and 1982, respectively.
 He has more than 35 years of experience working in several large pharmaceutical companies (Parke-Davis and DuPont Pharmaceuticals) as well as smaller biotech and venture- backed organizations.
 He has led multi-disciplinary programs that resulted in the identification of clinical candidates in several therapeutic areas.

 Since joining SR in 2011, he has developed multiple research collaborations spanning a diverse array of diseases.
 In addition to several large division-wide programs looking at new treatments for CF and novel antivirals, he currently has several ongoing medicinal chemistry programs in oncology (3), chronic kidney disease, as well as a program focused on amyotrophic lateral sclerosis (ALS).
 His major interest is on the identification of new therapeutics for unmet medical needs, as well as rare and neglected diseases.
 As a medicinal chemist, he is not restricted to a single therapeutic area and relies on collaborations with fellow investigators for developing novel targets and approaches and for using various methodologies such as High-Throughput- or virtual- -driven screening to identify hits or leads that can be optimized and advanced into animal models.